A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Boson Mass Interactions

-Once again, since the $W$ boson is species-changing, the $Z$ boson mass diagram also attracts no intra-fermion loop correction involving the $W$ boson.
+These calculations follow the approach described in \sref{sec:WcorrsAWZ}.
+The photon and $W$~boson are readily dismissed: \begin{itemize} \item The $Z$~boson has no electromagnetic charge, so on constructing a photon-loop coupling table all terms are immediately seen to vanish. \item The $W$~boson loop correction vanishes by the same argument as \sref{sec:WcorrsAWZ} above. \end{itemize}

-For $Z$ loops, consider the relative contributions of the different fermions which contribute to the leading order diagram [analogous to \fref{fig:Wmassbosoncorrs}(i)].
-At tree level the $Z$ boson couples only to electrons, neutrinos, and the down quark family.
-The relative weights of these contributions to the leading order expression for $m_Z^2$ are given in the first numerical column of \tref{tab:ZcorrZ}.
+For $Z$ loops, however, the coupling table does not sum to zero and so is computed here.
+Consider the relative contributions of the different fermions which contribute to the leading order diagram [analogous to \fref{fig:Wmassbosoncorrsnew}(i)].
+At tree level the $Z$ boson couples only to electrons, neutrinos, and the down quarks.
+The relative contribution of each line to the $Z$~field of the loop boson is the product of the vertex weights and the $Z$~coefficients, given for the preon limb in \tref{tab:ZcorrZ}.

-The coefficients arising from the vertices of the loop correction are given in the second numerical column.
-The net weight of the $Z$ boson correction to each channel is the product of these, given in the third numerical column.
-The total correction arising from $Z$ boson loops is seen to be